- to cure mental illness.

 - It helps us to find meaning and purpose in tasks and activities.

 - It allows us to be engaged and fully participate in life.

 - It enhances our social and emotional intelligence.

 - It strengthens and develops neurons through the process of neuroplasticity.

 - It assists us to use our character strengths more often.

-The end result is that we don’t overthink things, are able to bounce back from adverse daily situations, and it enhances our overall well-being.
-From a work perspective, we become more productive, find meaning in tasks through having flow moments, experience job satisfaction and cope better with stress, anxiety, feelings of overwhelm and frustration.
+The end result is that we don’t overthink things, are able to bounce back from adverse daily situations, and enhance our overall well-being.
+From a work perspective, we become more productive, find meaning in tasks through having ow moments, experience job satisfaction and cope better with stress, anxiety, feelings of overwhelm and frustration.